Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 An English Setter may not be right for you.

-If I were considering an English Setter...
+If I was considering an English Setter, I would be most concerned about...

 2. Separation anxiety.
 More than most other breeds, English Setters need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.
 If you work all day, this is not the breed for you.